oconnor663/jacko.io/posts/snooze.md

 "Calling `SuspendThread` on a thread that owns a synchronization object, such as a mutex or critical section, can lead to a deadlock if the calling thread tries to obtain a synchronization object owned by a suspended thread."
-The classic cause of these problems Unix is signal handlers, which hijack a thread whenever they run.[^signal_example][^signalfd][^signal_safe] Again there's nothing `foo` can realistically do to protect itself from this, so the general rule is "Never pause a thread."
+The classic cause of these problems on Unix is signal handlers, which hijack a thread whenever they run.[^signal_example][^signalfd][^signal_safe] Again there's nothing `foo` can realistically do to protect itself from this, so the general rule is "Never pause a thread."